(Courtesy of Jack Tillmany)

 Her Hollywood career began around 1934 and she can be seen in films at RKO and as one of many starlets doing musicals as a Goldwyn Girl.
 In her early film work, she called herself Virginia Reid.
 By the late 1930s at MGM, she was billed as Lynne Carver and appeared in the Dr. Kildare series, A CHRISTMAS CAROL (1938), THE ADVENTURES OF HUCKLEBERRY FINN (1939) wih Mickey Rooney, more.

 She did a half dozen B westerns in the 1940s.
 There was a pair with Roy Rogers: SUNSET ON THE DESERT (Republic, 1942) and MAN FROM CHEYENNE (Republic, 1942).
 That was followed by a quartet with Johnny Mack Brown: LAW OF THE VALLEY (Monogram, 1944), FLAME OF THE WEST (Monogram, 1945), DRIFTING ALONG (Monogram, 1946) and CROSSED TRAILS (Monogram, 1948).
-In three of these half dozen, Carver wasn't the heroine/leading lady.
-In MAN FROM CHEYENNE, Lynne is a baddie, working in cahoots with William Haade and a gang of rustlers.
+But in three of those half dozen, Carver wasn't the heroine/leading lady.
+In MAN FROM CHEYENNE, Lynne plays a baddie, working in cahoots with William Haade and a gang of rustlers.
 She's a saloon gal in CROSSED TRAILS.
 And she's background in FLAME OF THE WEST which has Joan Woodbury as the female lead.
-Supposedly, Carver has an unbilled/uncredited role in the John Wayne IN OLD CALIFORNIA (Republic, 1942), but I've been unable to spot her in that film.
+Supposedly, Carver has an unbilled / uncredited role in John Wayne's IN OLD CALIFORNIA (Republic, 1942), but I've been unable to spot her in that film.

 Above from L-to-R are Lynne Carver, Johnny Mack Brown and Kathy Frye in a scene from CROSSED TRAILS (Monogram, 1948).
 This was Carver's last movie role.

-The Family Search website has information on Virginia Sampson / Lynne Carver:
+The Family Search website (free), Ancestry.com (subscription), and Arizona Department of Health Services, and other sources have information on Virginia Reid Sampson / Lynne Carver:

-Jim Tipton's Find A Grave website has a photo of the marker for Lynne Carver Mullaney at Cemetery of the Gate of Heaven, Hawthorne, Westchester County, New York: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=7994449
+Find A Grave website has a photo of the marker for Lynne Carver Mullaney (1916 - 1955) at Cemetery of the Gate of Heaven, Hawthorne, Westchester County, New York: https://www.findagrave.com/memorial/7994449/lynne-carver